AlikhanFrontDev/Book-Store-Laravel/README.md

      php artisan migrate --seed
      ```
    - This command will ensure that your database is properly configured and populated with the necessary data for the application to function.
+9. **Open Localhost**:
+   - Once everything is set up, open your web browser and go to `http://localhost` to access the running project.

 ## Project Structure
 The project utilizes Docker containers to manage its components.
 The key components include: